Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

 # Robot Studio: Bipeda Robot Full Project Implementation
 It is a bipedal robot implementation for Columbia MECE 4611 Robotics Studio created by ***Zewen "Anthony" Chen*** and ***Xinhe "Carl" Yang*** (Fall 2024).
 We get inspiration by Yuhang Hu's work [CB-20](https://www.youtube.com/watch?v=Y0fBdpLf9ZI&t=1s) and redesign it.

+---

+### Speak Beforehand

 For those who attend Robotics Studio in the future or want to build their own first bipedal robot, I hope this implementation can help you.
+But remember, it is far from perfect.
+Here are drawbacks and suggestions for improvement:
+1. It is relatively heavy, the whole weight reaches close to 1.5 kg. and the weight is not concentrated enough, if you can lighten it and concentrate the mass it should be able to run faster.
+I think under 1.2kg would be ideal.
+2. The fact that we don't have the two motors located in the hip joints due to timing issues results in extra weight.
+If you can make the most of them, the robot should be able to make more gaits and be more stable.
+3. Due to the parallel design of the legs, they are compressed by their own weight and can not be considered as rigid bodies, which makes simulation to reality more difficult, improving the design by replacing the other structures may improve.

-But remember, it is far from perfect. <u>**So, do not just copy it, make it better!**</u>
+<u>**So, do not just copy it, make it better!**</u>

 Best wishes,
 Anthony Chen